kyrivanderpoel/friendbot/README.md

 ```

 ## Todo
+- Implement actual config file to get my oncall schedule out of the default configuration
 - Setup logging to cloudwatch
 - Plugin that prints application logs from cloudwatch to discord
 - Reduce duplication of vars in .env and secrets.tfvars.
 There has to be a way to only need one of those...